 23. All the directors should clearly express their opposition whenever they consider that any proposed decision submitted to the board may go against corporate interests.
-The independent and other directors not affected by the potential conflict of interest should also do so when the decisions may be detrimental to shareholders not represented on the board.
-And when the board adopts significant or reiterated decisions about which a director has expressed serious reservations, the latter should reach the appropriate conclusions and, if they opt to resign, explain the reasons in the letter contemplated in the following recommendation.
-This recommendation also affects the secretary of the board, even if they are not a director.
+The independent and other directors not affected by the potential conflict of interest should also do so when the decisions may be detrimental to shareholders not represented on the board. = ressed serious reservations, the la letter contemplated in the follow This recommendation also affects the secretary of the board, ev en if they are not a director.
 Complies [ ] Partial compliance [ ] Explanation [ ] Not applicable [ X ] 24.
-If a director retires from office before the end of their term, through resignation or by virtue of a resolution adopted by the General Meeting, they shall explain the reasons for their resignation or, in the case of non-executive directors, their opinion on the grounds for their removal by the General Meeting, in a letter sent out to all the Board members.
-Even if the Annual Corporate Governance Report contains the appropriate information on the foregoing, to the extent that it is important for investors, the company should publish news of the director's retirement as soon as possible, including a sufficient account of the reasons or circumstances indicated by the director.
-Complies [ X ] Partial compliance [ ] Explanation [ ] Not applicable [ ] 25.
+Meeting, they shall explain nation or, i in the case of non-executive d of a resolution adopted by the Ger irectors, their opinion on the grou important for investors, th • news of the e director's retirement as soo e foregoing, to the extent that it is n as possible, including a sufficient Complies [ X ] Partial compliance [ ] Explanation [ ] Not applicable [ ] 25.
 The nomination committee should make sure that non-executive directors have sufficiently availability to perform their duties correctly.
 And the regulations of the board should stipulate the maximum number of directorships that may be held by its directors.
-Complies [ ] Partial compliance [ X ] Explanation [ ] on the each ar the Regulations of the Board do not stipulate a maximum number of directorships that may be held by the Directors of Ebro Foods, S.A., it does impose Directors the obligation to dedicate to the Company such attention and time as may be necessary to guarantee the effective and adequate fulfilment of ad all of the duties corresponding to their position.
-Consequently, the maximum number of other directorships they may hold will be such as to ensure that e able at all times to meet each and all of their obligations to the company (Article 32 of the Regulations of the Board, "General duties of Directors"). that ca er, the Policy for Selection of Directors and Diversity in the Composition of the Board of Directors stipulates within "Conditions to be met by candidates" ndidates must have sufficient availability to be able to duly perform their duties.
-This point is confirmed by the Committee with the candidates before ing any proposal to the Board of Directors. obligati the Boa tudying this Recommendation, the Company considers that the principles pursued by the Code of Good Governance in this respect are met with the on regarding dedication imposed in Article 32 of the Regulations of the Board and the Policy for Selection of Directors and Diversity in the Composition of our of Directors.
-It considers this a complex issue and believes that it is not necessary to establish a maximum number of directorships that may be held Directors in order to achieve this.
-26. The board should meet as often as may be necessary to secure efficient performance of its duties, and at least eight times a year, following the calendar and business established at the beginning of the year, although any director may individually propose additional items to be included on the agenda.
-Complies [ X ] Partial compliance [ ] Explanation [ ] 27.
-Non-attendance of board meetings should be limited to inevitable cases and stated in the Annual Corporate Governance Report.
-If a director is forced to miss a board meeting, a proxy should be granted with the appropriate instructions.
+Complies [ ] Partial compliance [X ] Explanation [ ] on the Directors the obligation to dedic and all of the duties corresponding ate to the Company such attent to their position.
+Consequently, ion and time the maximu e as may be necessary to guarante m number of other directorships th ectors of Ebro Foods, S.A., it does impose the effective and adequate fulfilment ey may hold will be such as to ensure the Board, "General duties of Directors"). of that c vailability to be able to duly per thin "Conditions to be met by candidate: ne Committee with the candidates before obliga the Bo tion regarding dedication imposed I in Article 32 of the Regulations a complex issue and believes the of the Board d and the Policy for Selection of Dir ernance in this respect are met with the ectors and Diversity in the Composition on number of directorships that may be he of 26. business established at the ities, and at least eight times a yea ector may individually propose ır, Complies [ X ] Partial compliance [ ] Explanation [ ] 27. - ole cases and stated in the Ani egranted with the appropriate nual Corporate Governance Repor e instructions. t.
 Complies [ X ] Partial compliance [ ] Explanation [ ]